Star Trek: The Original Series

 Reviewed by Galen Strickland

-As far as I am aware, Star Trek is only airing currently on the ME-TV network.
-This is a very atypical situation for this show, which has such a long history of repeat broadcasts on several different channels at the same time.
-Up until a short time ago the TV Land cable network had been running it, and the newly remastered episodes had also been airing in syndication.
-I suppose we can thank the DVD/Blu-Ray releases for that, along with the digital revolution that allows you to watch most of the episodes online via CBS/Paramount (you can access that through the IMDb.com link in the column to the right) and on Netflix.
+Since I don't watch much broadcast TV, I'm not sure if or where Star Trek might be airing currently.
+It has such a long history of repeat broadcasts on several different channels at the same time over the years, and up until a short time ago the TV Land cable network had been running it, and the newly remastered episodes had also been airing in syndication.
+I suppose we can thank the DVD/Blu-Ray releases for that, along with the digital revolution that allows you to watch most of the episodes streaming on (I believe) Netflix, Hulu, and Amazon Prime.
 All three seasons are out on Blu-Ray, and while the original DVD sets have been discontinued, they have been re-released in the remastered version, although in some cases might be in limited supply.

 I definitely consider Star Trek to be a significant portion of the genre's contributions to the TV and film media.
 While I do not consider myself to be a fanatic by any means, either a Trekker or Trekkie or whatever you care to name it, I do feel that Roddenberry's creation is one of just a very few offerings in these media which come anywhere close to capturing the true essence of what literary SF is all about.
 My favorite of the series is the original.
 I also enjoyed The Next Generation and Deep Space Nine, although I have never gotten into Voyager (other than liking to look at Jeri Ryan).
 I lost interest in Enterprise very early in the second season.
 Unfortunately, I have little recollection of The Animated Series, so I need to check it out again now that it is available on DVD.